 Who We Are

-In 1979, Miriam Schwarz Z”L, a guidance counselor at the Tekuma School in South Tel Aviv for children with cerebral palsy and muscular dystrophy, organized a weekend of recreation and social activities for eight children with physical disabilities led by a team of volunteers.
-This was the beginning of House of Wheels.
-For 5 years, with limited means and unlimited dedication, Miriam worked to implement her dream that began when she first started working with children.
+House of Wheels was founded in 1979 by guidance counselor Miriam Schwarz Z”L. She worked in South Tel Aviv at the Tekuma School for children with cerebral palsy and muscular dystrophy and organized a weekend of recreation and social activities for eight children with physical disabilities.
+For 5 years, with limited means and unlimited dedication, Miriam worked to implement her dream of fulfilling the needs of these children and their families.

 What We Believe In

-At House of Wheels, we envision a society in which there is full social inclusion of all people with physical disabilities in all areas of life from education to recreation and beyond.
-Our purpose is to engage people with physical disabilities and provide them with opportunities to develop and grow and be part of creating and living in an inclusive society.
-We believe that all people with disabilities deserve to be able to reach their full potential regardless of their background, and therefore we operate in all sectors of Israeli society – serving Jews, Arabs, Bedouins, Christians, Muslims, and Druze alike.
+At House of Wheels, we envision a society in which people with physical disabilities are fully included in all areas of life, including education, recreation, and beyond.
+Our purpose is to engage those with disabilities and provide them with opportunities to develop and grow.
+We believe that all people deserve to reach their full potential, regardless of their background, and therefore we operate in all sectors of Israeli society – serving Jews, Arabs, Bedouins, Christians, Muslims, and Druze alike.

 Based on this vision, our goals are: